semihengin/Memory-Game/README.md

 This project is a memory game developed using C#.
 The goal is to challenge players' memory skills by matching pairs of cards.
 It is designed as a simple yet engaging game to test and improve short-term memory capabilities.

+Note: This project was developed in April 2021 during my first year of university as an early programming exercise to improve my C# skills and understand fundamental game development concepts.

 ## Game Rules

 - **Flipping Cards**: Players flip two cards at a time to find matching pairs.